Admission to the Research Master Archaeology programme;

 Active participation in the seminar (25%);

-Written and oral assignments, including analytical presentation of recent literature related to the topic of the thesis (book-review) (25%);
+Written and oral assignments, including analytical presentation of recent literature related to the topic of the thesis and creative assignment for Virtual Caribbean Ties relating to own research (25%);

 Assignments and papers should be handed in before the end of the examination week following the course block.

 Partly indicated during the seminar, partly to be identified by the students themselves.

 Registration in uSis is mandatory.
 You can register for this course until 5 days before the first class.

 Registration in uSis automatically leads to enrollment in the corresponding Brightspace module.
 Therefore you do not need to enroll in Brightspace, but make sure to register for this course in uSis.